Borderline personality disorder: Self-harm and suicidality

 Self-harm and suicidal behaviors are core diagnostic criteria for BPD as outlined in the DSM-5.
 Between 50% and 80% of individuals diagnosed with BPD engage in self-harm, with cutting being the most common method.
 Other methods, such as bruising, burning, head banging, or biting, are also prevalent.
 It is hypothesized that individuals with BPD might experience a sense of emotional relief following acts of self-harm.

 The motivations behind self-harm and suicide attempts among individuals with BPD are reported to differ.
 Nearly 70% of individuals with BPD engage in self-harm without the intention of ending their lives.
 Motivations for self-harm include expressing anger, self-punishment, inducing normal feelings or feelings of normality in response to dissociative episodes, and distraction from emotional distress or challenging situations.
 Conversely, true suicide attempts by individuals with BPD are frequently motivated by the notion that others will be better off in their absence.

 Sense of self and self-concept

 Individuals diagnosed with BPD frequently experience significant difficulties in maintaining a stable self-concept.
 This identity disturbance manifests as uncertainty in personal values, beliefs, preferences, and interests.
 They may also express confusion regarding their aspirations and objectives in terms of relationships and career paths.
 Such indeterminacy leads to feelings of emptiness and a profound sense of disorientation regarding their own identity.
 Moreover, their self-perception can fluctuate dramatically over short periods, oscillating between positive and negative evaluations.
-Consequently, individuals with BPD might adopt their sense of self based on their surroundings or the people they interact with, resulting in a chameleon-like adaptation of identity.
+Consequently, individuals with BPD might adopt their sense of self based on their surroundings or the people they interact with, resulting in a chameleon-like adaptation of identity, known as mirroring.
+This can also often lead to pervasive emotional contagion.